 Wax melts come in a different range of sizes, types, and fragrances.
 The scent of a wax melt can last any time between a few hours or a few days.
 When the wax melt has run out of scent, the leftover wax is thrown away, and a new one is added.

-If you plan to start making wax melts to sell as a business venture or even if you just want them for fragrancing your home you may be wondering which is the best type of wax for making wax melts.
+If you plan to start making wax melts to sell as a business venture or even if you just want to buy some Luxury wax melts you may be wondering which is the best type of wax for making wax melts.
 So with that in mind this article is going to give you the information needed to make the right choice.

 So what is the best wax for wax melts?
 The short answer is beeswax.
 This wax is the most natural and most environmentally-friendly.
 However, it’s also the most expensive.
 As for the most popular wax for making wax melts, that is certainly soy wax due to its price and non toxic nature.